-We expect to start a Phase 2b/3 clinical trial for CAL02 patients later in 2022, during pneumonia season.
-In August 2021, we entered into a license agreement with Combioxin SA under which we were granted exclusive, worldwide development and commercialization rights to CAL02, a novel approach to the treatment of severe bacterial pneumonia.
+We expect to start a phase 2b/3 clinical trial for CAL02 patients in the third quarter of 2022, during pneumonia season.
+In August 2021, we entered into a license agreement with Combioxin, SA under which we were granted exclusive, worldwide development and commercialization rights to CAL02, a novel approach to the treatment of severe bacterial pneumonia.